mosleyit/Roo-Code/cline_docs/settings.md

 # Settings Architecture

-The Cline extension uses a modular architecture for managing settings, with several key components:
+The Cline extension uses a modular architecture for managing settings and other functionality, with several key components:

+## Current Architecture

-## SettingsManager
+### SettingsManager

 The `SettingsManager` class is responsible for managing all settings in the extension.
 It provides methods for: